 Mike attended Anderson University in Indiana where he played college baseball for the Ravens and studied Sports Medicine.

 In 1998, Mike enlisted in the US Army, and from 1998-2004 was a member of the 7th Special Forces Group at Ft Bragg, NC.
-Make was a paratrooper, sniper school graduate, combat life-saver and communications Sergeant in the 3rd Battalion Sigdet and a member of Operational Detachment Alpha 774 and 783.
+Mike was a paratrooper, sniper school graduate, combat life-saver and communications Sergeant in the 3rd Battalion Sigdet and a member of Operational Detachment Alpha 774 and 783.

 Mike was honorably discharged November of 2004 and went on to graduate from the National Personal Training Institute where he became certified as a Personal Trainer and Nutritionist.